morhi/statamic-inertia/addons/morhi/statamic-inertia/INERTIA.md

 ## Block Builder

 Pages use a Replicator field (`content_blocks`) that supports multiple block types.
 The data flows from Statamic through to Vue as a typed array.
+The fieldsets and blueprint below are shipped as the `statamic-inertia-examples` publish group — treat them as a starting point, not fixed infrastructure.

 ### Fieldset structure